 The curriculum is very practical and focuses on industry skills, with approximately 75 per cent of it hands-on and highly practical.
-If you are creative and technically minded and wish to make live TV programmes, this is the perfect course and you will gain skills in professional video production, writing, television and radio programme producing, presenting, graphics, all leading to the operation and management of a TV channel.
+If you are creative and technically minded and wish to make live TV programmes, this is the perfect course and you will gain skills in professional video production, writing, television programme producing, presenting, graphics, all leading to the operation and management of a TV channel.

 On this course you can:

 This course is accredited by Creative Skillset.
 Working with industry, Creative Skillset accredits practice-based degree courses that most effectively provide students with the skills and knowledge required by employers in the Creative Industries.

 Our course specialises in a multi-skilling approach, much favoured by the TV and video industry itself.
 You will gain a comprehensive understanding of maintaining a broadcast television channel, and there are opportunities to operate and explore many of the roles required for TV production and broadcast.
 The course also specialises in outside broadcast, documentary filmmaking and radio production.

 The Film Broadcast section is also accredited with Avid to offer a certified user editing course (The Avid MC101/MC110) that is industry recognised and respected.

 Here are some routes our graduates have pursued: